tonderaiitai8-png/SYRA/README.md

 ## 🤖 API Documentation

-### OpenAI API
+### AI Conversation Service

-The conversational ordering is handled by the `openaiService.ts` file, which communicates with the OpenAI GPT-4 model.
-The service sends the user's input along with the conversation history and a system prompt that includes the restaurant's menu.
+The conversational ordering is handled by the frontend `openaiService.ts` module, which now invokes the `ai-chat` Supabase Edge Function.
+The edge function reads the OpenAI API key from server-only secrets, assembles the prompt with the restaurant menu, and proxies the request to OpenAI before returning the structured response expected by the UI.

 ### Supabase

 -   **Database**: The backend uses a Supabase PostgreSQL database to store `orders` and `order_items`.
--   **Edge Functions**: The `create-checkout-session` function is a Deno-based serverless function that securely communicates with the Stripe API to create payment sessions.
+-   **Edge Functions**: The `create-checkout-session` function handles Stripe checkout, and the `ai-chat` function securely wraps OpenAI chat completions for the AI assistant.

 ### Stripe API